DataDog/documentation/content/en/real_user_monitoring/product_analytics/user_retention.md

 ---
-title: Retention Analysis
+title: User Retention
 kind: documentation
 aliases:
 - /real_user_monitoring/retention_analysis
+- /real_user_monitoring/product_analytics/retention_analysis
 ---

 ## Overview
 Retention Analysis allows you to measure how often users are successfully returning to a page or action.
 By tracking user retention over time, you can gain insights into overall user satisfaction.

-Retention is measured within a given cohort of users that you define.
+User retention is measured within a given cohort of users that you define.
 A cohort is a group of users who participate in an initial event, such as clicking a link.
 A user in the cohort is considered retained if they subsequently complete a return event, such as clicking the same link again or clicking a **Proceed to Payment** button.
 Only views and actions can act as events.

 The retention graph displays the percentage of users who completed the return event each week.